jeffmagill/jeffmagill.dev/content/blog/building-a-flexible-modal-component-in-react.md

 ---
 title: Building a Flexible Modal Component in React
 description: Learn how to create a flexible, accessible modal dialog component in React that can be used across your application.
-image: /images/blog/sigmund-recycle-unsplash.jpg
+image: /images/blog/modal-example.png
 tags: react, components, accessibility
 created: 1745302800
 lastUpdated:
 ---

 Modal popups are a very common UI pattern that adds a lot of utility to modern web apps.
 Unfortunately for developers like us, that means we need to master all the technical complexities associated with them.
-What seems like a simple popup window actually involves a lot of intricate concerns: accessibility, responsive design, keyboard navigation, scroll management, and more.
+What seems like a simple popup window actually involves a lot of intricate details: accessibility, responsive design, keyboard navigation, scroll management, and more.

-For my current project, I wanted to build something that could be reused throughout the application rather than reinventing the wheel each time.
-In this post, I'll walk through how I created a flexible, reusable modal component that can render content, forms, or whatever else I need to show.
+For my current project, I needed something that could be reused throughout the application rather than reinventing the wheel each time.
+In this post, I'll walk through how I created a flexible, reusable modal component that can render content, forms, or whatever else I need to show, on any device.

 ## What exactly do we need here?

-I needed a way to display detailed information without navigating users away from the current page.
+A modal is best used to focus the user's attention on specific elements without navigating users away from the current page.
 The solution should be versatile enough to handle various use cases: terms and conditions, newsletter signups, contact forms, or notification alerts.

 My wishlist looks something like this: